February 21, 2022

 - Who - Who made the decision?
 Who’s in charge?
 Who does it impact?

 In communicating your message, the order is important.
-Adult learners want to know the “what” first and then the “why.”
+Adult learners want to know the “why” first and then the “what.”
 The rest can follow logically.

 Here are some additional tips to make your messages stick: